keller-mark/vueplotlib/README.md

         - hovering on a section of a bar on a stacked bar plot would cause dispatches for (at least) the `x` and `color` variables
 - [x] the internals of the drawing of the plots should be abstracted away as much as possible
     - details of SVG, canvas, etc. implementation should be contained
+- [x] all *meaningful* interactions will be stored in a history stack
+    - meaningful interactions: scale filter/zoom/sort
+    - will allow backward(undo)/forward(redo) operations
+    - will allow "replaying" of the user's interactions
+    - will allow sharing of a user session, so that others may replay or step through the interactions

 <br><br>